shant-kolekar/dataAnalyticsEssentialModules/README.md

 **SciPy**: Adds additional functionality for scientific and technical computing, including modules for optimization, integration, and interpolation.

-**Math**: Provides mathematical functions that are not covered by the built-in Python library.
+**Math**: Provides mathematical functions that are not covered by the built-in Python.

 **Datetime**: Essential for handling and manipulating date and time data.